Tony Janiro

 Tony Janiro (born Anthony Gianiro; February 2, 1926 - February 21, 1985) was an American middleweight boxer from Youngstown, Ohio.
 Janiro never won a championship, although he faced many of the top fighters of his era.
 Despite his reputation as a playboy who avoided training, Janiro compiled a record of 83 wins (26 KOs), 11 losses, and two draws.

 Early life

 Janiro was born in Springdale, Pennsylvania.
-His family relocated to Youngstown when he was four years old.
+His family relocated to Youngstown, Ohio, when he was four years old.
 He left Youngstown for New York at the age of 16 to pursue a career in boxing.

 Boxing career

 Janiro received advice and assistance from fellow Youngstown native Lenny "Boom Boom" Mancini (father of Ray Mancini), who introduced Janiro to his manager, Frankie Jacobs, and boxing trainer Ray Arcel.
 In the 1940s, Janiro was ranked among the top 10 middleweights and fought such Hall of Famers as Rocky Graziano, Jake LaMotta, and Kid Gavilan.
 During one bout at Madison Square Garden, the young boxer was introduced to ringside fan Harry S. Truman, then President of the United States.
 Janiro had one draw with Graziano, who knocked him out in 1951.
 He fought from 1943 to 1952.